akb825/DeepSea/modules/Scene/Scene/README-conversion.md

 			* `firstVertex`: the first vertex to draw.
 Defaults to 0.
 			* `firstIstance`: the first instance to draw.
 Defaults to 0.
 		* `primitiveType`: the primitive type to draw with.
 See the dsPrimitiveType enum for values, removing the type prefix.
 Defaults to "TriangleList".
 		* `listName`: The name of the item list to draw the model with.
+This may be set to `null` if the model is only used for cloning.
 * `extraItemLists`: array of extra item list names to add the node to.
 * `bounds`: 2x3 array of float values for the minimum and maximum values for the positions.
 This will be automatically calculated from geometry in `modelGeometry` if unset.
 Otherwise if unset the model will have no explicit bounds for culling.

-## Model Node Clone
+## Model Node Remap

-Model node clones have the type name "ModelNodeClone" and clone an existing model node, optionally remapping the materials, containing the following members:
+Model node clones with materrial remapping have the type name "ModelNodeRemap" and clone an existing model node, optionally remapping the materials, containing the following members:

 * `name`: the name of the model node to clone.
 * `materialRemaps`: optional array of material remaps to apply.
 Each element of the array has the following members:
 	* `name`: the name of the model inside the node to replace the material with.
 	* `shader`: the name of the shader to use.
 If unset, the shader will remain unchanged.
 	* `material`: the name of the material to use.
 If unset, the material will remain unchanged.

+## Model Node Reconfig

+Model node clones with reconfiguration have the type name "ModelNodeReconfig" and clone an existing model node and reconfigures its layout.
+This will use the geometry from the existing model, but can completely change the item shader, material, and item list layout.
+It contains the following members:

+* `name`: the name of the model node to clone.
+* `models`: array of models to reconfigure to apply.
+Each element of the array has the following members:
+	* `name`: the name of the model inside the node to use.
+	* `shader`: the name of the shader to use.
+	* `material`: the name of the material to use.
+	* `distanceRange`: array of two floats for the minimum and maximum distance to draw at.
+Defaults to `[0, 3.402823466e38]`.
+	* `listName`: the name of the item list the model is drawn with.
+* `extraItemLists`: array of extra item list names to add the node to.

 ## Transform Node